 In this talk

 This summer, we are celebrating the sections of the Brooklyn Rail with conversations, performances, and readings curated by our editors.
 This 2-week YouTube video series offers a view behind the scenes with the editors, artists, and writers that make the publication.

-On Monday, July 26, Film editors Edward Charles Mendez and Laura Jane Valenza are joined by writers Harrison Blackman, Anthony Hawley, Daniel LoPilato, and Ella Turenne for a conversation on film criticism.
+On Tuesday, July 27, Film editors Edward Charles Mendez and Laura Jane Valenza are joined by writers Harrison Blackman and Ella Turenne for a conversation on film criticism.

 Check out the other events this week devoted to our sections Dance, Theater, Poetry, and Fiction.
 Register below to one, some, or all of these events to receive selected materials for each episode.

 Writer, editor, and journalist Harrison Blackman is based in Reno, Nevada.
 He graduated from Princeton University and earned an MFA from the University of Nevada, Reno.
 A Fulbright Scholar, Harrison’s work has also been supported by grants from the Lewis Center for the Arts and the Truman Library Institute.
 His writing has appeared in such publications as The Oxford Climate Review, the Brooklyn Rail, CrimeReads, and The Santa Fe New Mexican; he also consults on film and TV projects.